 Takuro Kuwata (b.
 1981, Hiroshima, Japan) lives and works in Toki City, Gifu.
-Kuwata graduated from Kyoto Saga Art College, Department of Fine Arts, in Ceramic Arts (2001), and started studying under ceramic artist Susumu Zaima in 2002.
-His work has been shown extensively in Japan.
+Kuwata graduated from Kyoto Saga Art College, Department of Fine Arts, in Ceramic Arts (2001), and started studying under master potter Susumu Zaima in 2002.

 In 2015 Kuwata was awarded a grant from the Arts Council Tokyo, which culminated in a solo presentation entitled Heaven, Indoor Stone Garden at the Sogetsu Plaza, Tokyo.
-This year, Kuwata was awarded one of two special mentions as a finalist for the LOEWE Craft Prize 2018 and his work is displayed in the award's exhibition at the Design Musuem, London.
+In 2018, Kuwata was awarded one of two special mentions as a finalist for the LOEWE Craft Prize 2018 and his work was displayed in the award's exhibition at the Design Museum, London.

 Kuwata is best known for his contemporary take on the traditional Japanese Tea Bowl.
 Kuwata breaks the conventional aesthetic of wabi-sabi, rendering his ceramics in a highly colourful visual palette, creating fractured forms, peeling glazes and glistening droplets congealed on the surfaces of his ceramics.
 Kuwata's production maintains a bridge between the historical tradition of mino-yaki pottery and contemporary Japanese culture.
 This productive tension between the past and present has become the foundation of his work, while reflecting the reality of the westernised culture of Japan today.